jattach/jattach/README.md

 The utility to send commands to remote JVM via Dynamic Attach mechanism.

 All-in-one **jmap + jstack + jcmd + jinfo** functionality in a single tiny program.
 No installed JDK required, works with just JRE.
+Supports Linux containers.

 This is the lightweight native version of HotSpot Attach API
 https://docs.oracle.com/javase/8/docs/jdk/api/attach/spec/